-Public airport express buses 98 and 99 provide fast and cheap transportation from Nice-Côte d’Azur Aéroport to stations, downtown and the Promenade des Anglais.
-Other buses, including 23, stop in the main road near the airport.
+Tram 2 has replaced airport express buses 98 and 99 to provide fast and cheap transportation from Nice-Côte d’Azur Aéroport to downtown.
+Bus 12 remains an option for traveling along Promenade des Anglais.

 Public Municipal Buses from Nice-Côte d’Azur Airport (NCE) to Town

 Nice-Côte d’Azur Airport (NCE) is very conveniently located right on the seafront in the south of Nice city.
 Tram 2 has replaced public buses (Lignes d’Azur) as the best public transportation for traveling between the airport and downtown.
 The two expensive airport express buses 98 and 99 have been canceled.

 The only regular municipal bus of interest to tourists traveling via Nice-Côte d’Azur airport is bus 12.
 It runs mostly four times per hour between Promenade des Arts (Nice city center) and Centre Commercial Cap 3000 to the west of the airport.
 En route, bus 12 runs along the Promenade des Anglais seafront and stops at Aeroport/Promenade on the main road in front of the airport.
 The Aeroport/Promenade stop is a short walk from terminal 1.
 Use the tram (free) for travel between terminal 1 and terminal 2 — walking is not an option.